Updated for 2021: College Substance Abuse Statistics, Facts, & Recovery – The Complete Guide

 • Talk openly and honestly with your family or trusted loved ones.
 They may be able to provide you with social support as you decide the best next steps for you.

-There are a wide variety of treatment options available if you do have a problem with drugs or alcohol.
+There are a wide variety of treatment options available if you are suffering from substance abuse as a college student.

 There are so many in fact that it can be challenging to know where to start.